-While they are all relatively distinct in their design, and appear to be distinct classes that is not the case.
-They are very interchangeable terms of how you play as them.
+While they are all relatively distinct in their design and appear to be distinct classes, that is not the case.
+They are very interchangeable in terms of how you play as them.
 They all wear the same armor and learn most of the same abilities, so they all feel the same.
 Each character learns some distinct abilities, but not until about halfway through the game.

-The story is about an ongoing conflict between the humans and a rival race called the Delvirinn.
-The conflict result in Brannum’s squad taking out of a squad of refugee children and Darin’s father being killed by Delvirinn assassins.
-The plot then transitions to ten years later to Darin growing up to be the new King, He becomes a benevolent leader and wants to arrange a peace treaty with the Delvirinn.
+The story is about an ongoing conflict between humans and a rival race called the Delvirinn.
+The conflict results in Brannum’s squad taking out of a squad of refugee children and Darin’s father being killed by Delvirinn assassins.
+The plot then transitions to ten years later to Darin growing up to be the new King.
+He becomes a benevolent leader and wants to arrange a peace treaty with the Delvirinn.

 There isn’t much gameplay that actually happens within Struggle for Talyria.
-When you do get the chance to actually play the game, All you get is basic turn-based combat.
+When you do get the chance to play the game, all you get is basic turn-based combat.
 It is very simple, but also unbalanced.
-The challenge can spike at weird times, and random enemies can often be more difficult than bosses.
+The challenge can spike at weird times and random enemies can often be more difficult than bosses.

 Basic commands like running away from combat are hard to pull off.
-Late in the game, it will be common to regularly use your most powerful attacks on regular enemies, otherwise combat takes too long and you can get killed easily.
+Late in the game, it will be common to regularly use your most powerful attacks on regular enemies.
+If you don’t combat takes too long and you can get killed easily.

 I wish that I was able to give an accurate statement on how long Struggle for Talyria was, but I can’t.
 Before I got to the end of the game.
 I was met with a game-breaking bug.
 Somehow the game glitched out and I was unable to talk to any of the NPCs, so I couldn’t progress any further in the game.